mathewharb/Smart-POS-System/readme.md

                  (NOTE: make sure it ends with "#" as shown above)

-7. Savethe files and restart your server -  make sure you restart your server after adding virtual host
+7. Save the files and restart your server -  make sure you restart your server after adding virtual host

 STEP 3    DATABASE SETUP